rkstgr/commitlife/README.md

 - [ ] Make title of activities editable

 - [ ] Auth/Login
-- [ ] Production Database
+- [x] Production Database

 ## Sections

 ### Production Database
-we use xata
+we are going to use xata (managed postgres)
 1. create the database online
 2. create .env and paste postgres connection string
 3. update schema.prisma